Human Landing System: Alternative design studies

 In addition to the design and development RFP for Appendix H of NextSTEP-2, NASA announced 11 contracts worth US$45.5 million in total for Appendix E of NextSTEP-2 in May 2019.
 These were short-term studies on transfer vehicles, descent elements, descent element prototypes, refueling element studies and prototypes.
 One of the requirements was that selected companies would contribute at least 20% of the total cost of the project "to reduce costs to taxpayers and encourage early private investments in the lunar economy".

 A second set of contracts totaling $146 million was awarded on September 14, 2021.
-These contracts were for studies of a second-generation HLS that is to be used for missions after Artemis III.
+These contracts were for studies of a second-generation HLS that is to be used for missions after the initial crewed landing.
 As with the first set of contracts, NASA intends to award more than one HLS if there is sufficient funding.

 On March 23, 2022, NASA announced it intended to initiate a formal request for proposals for second-generation HLS designs, drafting new sustainability rules to support it with a 2026–2027 delivery date for the design.
 NASA stated it would solicit designs from the broader aerospace industry out of a need for redundancy and competition.
 Under the current HLS contract, NASA also exercised an option calling for a second Starship HLS demonstration mission to the Moon, with the Starship design updated to meet the new sustainability rules.
 In addition, NASA announced a target date of April 2025 for Artemis III, likely using the first-generation Starship HLS design.
 Space.com journalist Mike Wall speculated that, based on statements from NASA Administrator Bill Nelson, NASA had gained enough congressional and presidential support to make the requests.